-Members of the R. O. T. C. will receive the benefits mentioned below:
+Members of the R. O. T. C. will receive the benefits mentioned below.

 1. Senior Division, Basic Course (freshmen, sophomores).
 Each student of these classes will be furnished with complete uniform, and equipment for his use during the course.
 The articles remain the property of the United States and must be accounted for and turned in by each student at the close of each college year or upon withdrawal from the R. O. T. C. Shoes are not furnished.
-Each student will provide himself with a pair of tan shoes (not laced boots), before entering College, as they will be required immediately upon his admission.
+Each student will provide himself with a pair of tan shoes before entering college, as they will be required immediately upon his admission.

+furnished.
+Each student will provide himself with a pair of tan shoes before entering college, as they will be required immediately upon his admission.
 Any article of uniform clothing requiring repairs because of improper use or manifest lack of care will be repaired at the expense of the student concerned.
 Any such article damaged sufficiently to make reissue undesirable will be paid for by the student concerned.
 In either instance the extent and cause of the damage will be determined by the commandant or by a member of the regular military faculty designated by him.